mlflow/mlflow/docs/source/gateway/index.rst

 Here are some examples for how you might use curl to interact with the Gateway:

-1. Getting information about a particular route: /routes/{name}
+1. Get information about a particular route: /routes/{name}
 This endpoint returns a serialized representation of the Route data structure.
 This provides information about the name and type, as well as the model details for the requested route endpoint.